liviobisogni/quaternion-kalman-filter/README.md

 		* `real`: Load sequence of angular velocity, acceleration, magnetic field, and attitude measured by real sensors (gyroscope, accelerometer, magnetometer, and inclinometer, respectively).
 See `import_real_data.m` for further details.

 7. __`plot_results.m`__<br>
-This script has the capability to generate and, if desired, save all figures in the .png format.
+This script has the capability to generate and, if desired, save all figures in the desired format (.png, .pdf, etc.).
 Users can customize the settings by selecting from the following options:

-	* `saving_flag`: set this to `1` to save the generated plots as .png files, and set it to any other value to disable saving.
+	* `saving_flag`: set this to `1` to save the generated plots in the desired format (specified in `image_extension`), and set it to any other value to disable saving.
 	* `title_flag`: set this to `1` to enable adding titles to the generated plots, and set it to any other value to disable adding titles.
 	* `plot_detected_ext_acc`: set this to `1` to display detected external acceleration instant dots on the acceleration plot, and set it to any other value to disable displaying detected external acceleration instant dots.
+	* `image_extension`: specify the format for saving the images.
+This can include file types such as .png, .pdf, and so on.
 	* `images_path`: set this variable to the folder path where you want to save the generated images (e.g., _'/Users/a\_user\_name/Documents/MATLAB/quaternion-kalman-filter/images'_).
 Modify the path as needed.
 	* `main_path`: set this variable to the folder path where the source code is located (e.g., _'/Users/a\_user\_name/Documents/MATLAB/quaternion-kalman-filter'_).
 Modify the path as needed.